K-Decompositions and 3d Gauge Theories: Combinatorics of -decompositions

 \subsubsection{Unipotent conditions}

-The functions $U^{(\nu)}_a$ and $V^{(\nu)}_a$ are independent on $\CP_K(\pd M)$, but the $\CX_j$ are not.
-For every hole in the big boundary of $M$ (filled in by a small disc) there are $K-1$ central relations among the $\CX_j$.
-The relations say that the sum of functions $(\CX_j-i\pi)$ around each of the $K-1$ loops surrounding a hole (as on the left of Figure \ref{fig:holeloops}) must equal $-2\pi i$, \be \sum_{\text{$p_j$ around a hole}} (\CX_j-i\pi) = -2\pi i\,. \ee This is easy to understand in terms of slices.
+The functions $U^{(\nu)}_a$ and $V^{(\nu)}_a$ are independent on $\CP_K(\pd M)$, but the $\CX_j$ are not --- we know from Section \ref{sec:bdyflat} (\cf\ Figure \ref{fig:tetHolonomy}) that requiring unipotent holonomy around holes on the big boundary leads to constraints among the $x_j=\exp(\CX_j)$.
+It is easy to understand these constraints in terms of paths and slices.
+We briefly explain how this works.

+For every hole in the big boundary of $M$ (filled in by a small disc) we expect $K-1$ central relations among the $\CX_j$.
 The hole in the big boundary is filled in by a small disc, and in the octahedral decomposition of $M$ there are $K-1$ slices parallel to this disc.
 The path-coordinate for a path on the periphery of such a slice, as on the right of Figure~\ref{fig:holeloops}, is a sum of functions $(\CX_j-i\pi)$; but since the path is a contractible clockwise loop its total coordinate (after setting $C_k=0$) must equal $-2\pi i$.

-After exponentiating, these relations among the $\CX_j$ are nothing but the requirement that the holonomy around a hole in the big boundary be unipotent, as discussed in Section \ref{sec:bdyflat} (\cf\ Figure \ref{fig:tetHolonomy}).
+Therefore, we find that the sum of functions $(\CX_j-i\pi)$ around each of the $K-1$ loops surrounding a hole (as on the left of Figure \ref{fig:holeloops}) must equal $-2\pi i$, \be \sum_{\text{$p_j$ around a hole}} (\CX_j-i\pi) = -2\pi i\,. \ee Exponentiating these relations, we recover the constraints introduced in Section \ref{sec:bdyflat}.